FreeStyle: Free Lunch for Text-guided Style Transfer using Diffusion Models: Experiments

 \subsection{Implementation Details}

 Since our method is training-free, our method requires no training.
 Our experiments are conducted on an NVIDIA A100 GPU, with an average sampling time of about 31 seconds for a single image of $1024\times 1024$.
-All experiments in this section were completed with fixed hyperparameters, set as $n=320$, $s=1$, $b=2.5$, and $\sigma=958$.
+As a training-free model, FreeStyle inevitably requires appropriate adjustment of hyperparameters to balance the intensity of style and content.
+In our qualitative experiments, we set the hyperparameters with $n=160$, $\sigma=958$, $b\in\left(0.5,3\right)$, and $s\in\left(0.5,2.5\right)$.
 We use the DDIM sampler to execute a total of 30 sampling steps for each image generation.
 Our model is based on the SDXL~\cite{sdxl}, utilizing its publicly available pre-trained model as the model parameters for inference.